 If You Are A Leader, Prepare To Feel Like a Piñata

-My hunch is that you have encountered a piñata at a birthday party at some point in your life.
-It's an exciting time for children, getting to swing a stick/bat/broomstick at this donkey-looking concoction, that's (hopefully) filled with candy.
+My hunch is that you have encountered a piñata at a birthday party at some point.
+It's an exciting time for children to swing a stick/bat/broomstick at this donkey-looking concoction that's (hopefully) filled with candy.

-The fun is great for the kids, but for the adults, they're hoping and praying that the stick hits the piñata, and not another kid, lamp, window, Grandma, etc. I'm also guessing the donkey is not overly happy to be hit by all these people.
+The fun is great for the kids, but the adults are hoping and praying that the stick hits the piñata, not another kid, lamp, window, Grandma, etc. I'm also guessing the donkey is not overly happy to be hit by all these people.
 (Disclaimer: I know the donkey is not alive or a real donkey.
-If you encounter a real donkey being hit by children with a stick looking for candy, please contact the local authorities immediately!)
+If you encounter a real donkey being hit by children with a stick looking for candy, please get in touch with the local authorities immediately!)

 Travel Engagements

 When you are a leader or director of an NFP organization, chances are you’ll be travelling.
 Often.
-Typically these trips will often be work-related, and almost never for your own personal pleasure.
-Unless you’re taking a family trip during your break from work.
-Travelling by plane can cause severe sluggishness, and throw your thought process off track when you need to be at the top of your game.
-When your board of directors, employees, funders, etc. need you, you have to be available, alert and ready to resume work.
+Typically, these trips will often be work-related, and rarely for your pleasure unless you’re taking a family trip during your break from work.
+Travelling by plane can cause severe sluggishness and throw your thought process off track when you need to be at the top of your game.
+When your board of directors, employees, funders, etc., need you, you must be available, alert, and ready to resume work.
 Imagine you are in the banking industry on leave to New York for an investor roadshow, or the director of a high-end fashion company in Milan for the next fashion week, you’re going to have an immense amount of work on your plate.

-As a director for a NFP organization, there will be many days where you will feel like that piñata.
+As a director for an NFP organization, there will be many days when you will feel like that piñata.
 Let me explain.

-As the leader for an NFP, you are faced with many tasks, and many stakeholders.
-All of these stakeholders have "the best interest of the NFP" in mind, when they're asking you questions, giving advice, etc.
+As the leader of an NFP, you are faced with many tasks and many stakeholders.
+All of these stakeholders have the best interests of the NFP in mind when they ask you questions, give advice, etc.

-There's nothing wrong with a community member offering suggestions on how the organization could improve what they offer the community.
-But when you hear it from a variety of different individuals, with different roles/connection points to the organization, it can become overwhelming if you're not prepared.
+There's nothing wrong with a community member offering suggestions on how the organization could improve its offerings.
+But when you hear them from a variety of different individuals with different roles/connection points to the organization, it can become overwhelming if you're not prepared.

 Here's a list (likely not complete) of who will want your time: